 Devices and components can fail to operate properly for many reasons.
 Accurately determining root causes of these failures requires extensive experience, keen attention to detail and access to a range of analytical techniques.

-Covalent Metrology’s Failure Analysis (FA) team brings more than 100 years of collective experience identifying failure mechanisms for a range of modern devices.
-In 2020, we acquired the business and integrated the team from Riga Analytical, a highly regarded failure analysis lab founded by Giorgio Riga in 1982.
+In 2020, Covalent acquired the business and integrated the team from Riga Analytical: a highly regarded failure analysis lab founded by Giorgio Riga in 1982.
 Combining the experienced Riga team with the full suite of advanced analytical techniques and expertise at Covalent has dramatically expanded our FA service offering.
 Our FA expertise covers a wide range of products, including chips, PC boards and many types of advanced componentry used in medical devices, semiconductor manufacturing, displays and consumer electronics, to name a few.

 Optical microscopy is ubiquitous in diverse fields within academic research and commercial industries.
 It is an affordable, rapid analytical imaging technique used to visualize samples.
 While optical microscopes may be common, many instruments fall far short on performance when compared with the cutting-edge digital microscope systems available at Covalent.